(Read about all of my Top Ten Greatest Americans by clicking here.)

 Later that year, John Rippon wrote in a newspaper called “Baptist Register”: “It is said that Mr. Robert Carter of Nomini, Virginia has emancipated 442 slaves, if this be true, vote him a triumph, crown him with laurels, and let millions listen while he sings — ‘I would not have a slave to till my ground'”.
 Instead, America ignored and forgot Robert Carter and his wonderful document of freedom — The Deed of Gift.
 He was even persecuted in his home state and finally moved to Baltimore.

-Robert Carter was America’s greatest founding father because he applied the principles of freedom to all people.
+Robert Carter was America’s greatest founding father because he applied the principles of freedom to all people and because he believed that all lives matter including black lives.
 Had his example been followed by the other founding fathers American history and black history would have been radically changed and millions of Americans would not have had to suffer the cruel drudgery, bondage, and torture of slavery.